fastai/fastai/docs/dev/test.md

    pytest --runslow
    ```

 * `integration` - used for tests that are relatively slow but OK to be run on CPU and useful when one needs to finish the tests suite asap (also remember to use parallel testing if that's the case [xdist](#running-tests-in-parallel)).
-These are usually declared on the module level with:
+These are usually declared on the test module level, by adding at the top of the file:

    ```
    pytestmark = pytest.mark.integration